bigraph-toolkit-suite/bigraphs.bigraph-framework/etc/doc/docusaurus/docs/persistence-and-builder.md

 Then, the builder may produce a bigraph by using its available methods as normal.

 It is still necessary to supply the signature information as separate object.
-The reason is that not all information is recorded in the meta-model of the bigraph concerning the signature.
-Some properties that are missing include the arity of the control, or whether it is active, passiv or atomic; to mention a few.
+The reason is that not all information are recorded in the meta-model of the bigraph concerning the signature.
+Some properties that are missing include the arity of the control, or whether it is _active_, _passive_ or _atomic_; to mention a few.

 ### `PureBigraphBuilder#create(Signature, EMetaModelData)`

-Create a builder with a given meta model instance.
+Create a builder with a given meta-model instance.

 ### `PureBigraphBuilder#create(Signature, String)`

-Create a builder with a given meta model file located on the filesystem.
+Create a builder with a given meta-model file located on the filesystem.

-## Creating a Builder by loading persisted bigraph instance models
+## Creating a Builder by loading persisted Bigraph Instance Models

 Though, bigraphs are per-se immutable data structures in Bigraph Framework, one can use the builder to instantiate bigraphs.
 Persisted bigraphs can be loaded and supplied to a bigraph builder.